classicoman2/PT2_2n_DAW-Dual/README.md

 ### Visual Requirements

+1. A **mockup** of the project has been created (using a program or by hand in a piece of paper) and stored in a folder named `/mockup` in the repository
-- Follow as much as possible the usability and UX principles we've seen in class
+2. Follow as much as possible the usability and UX principles we've seen in class or/and you've learned at work.

 ## Entrega